Gas Chromatography & Mass Spectrometry (GC-MS) Based Analyzers

-We offer gas chromatography (GC) and gas chromatography mass spectrometer (GC-MS) based analyzers for many popular applications in hydrocarbon processing industry.
-All of our analyzers are comprehensive in nature and typically include the Agilent gas chromatography (GC) or gas chromatography-mass spectrometer (GC-MS system, our own patented or trademarked hardware and software technologies, chromatography columns, consumables, reference and calibration standards, installation, training and responsive ongoing support.
+At Separations Systems, Inc. we offer Gas Chromatography (GC) and Mass Spectrometer (GC-MS) based analyzers for many popular applications in the hydrocarbon processing industry.
+All of our analyzers are comprehensive in nature and typically include the Agilent gas chromatography (GC) or gas chromatography-mass spectrometer (GC-MS system), our own patented or trademarked hardware and software technologies, chromatography columns, consumables, reference and calibration standards, installation, training, and responsive ongoing support.

 Detailed Hydrocarbon Analysis

-This technique is often referred to as PIONA or PIANO because it’s also used to characterize individual components by their hydrocarbon compound class (paraffins, isoparaffins, olefins, naphthenes, aromatics, and oxygenates) and produce a ‘group type’ report.
+This technique is sometimes referred to as PIONA or PIANO because it can assign the individually identified component into its respective hydrocarbon class (paraffins, isoparaffins, olefins, naphthenes, aromatics, and oxygenates) and produce a ‘group type’ report.

 Refinery Gas Analysis

-Refinery gas analysis is a commonly used technique to characterize the gases produced during crude oil refining including stack emissions and reformate streams.
+Refinery gas analysis is commonly used to characterize the gases produced during crude oil refining including stack emissions and reformate streams.

-Our refinery gas analyzer is completely automated and consists of the Agilent 7890B equipped with specially configured valves, columns, a flame ionization and thermal conductivity detector.
-Through careful selection of the analytical columns the order of the eluting components is tightly controlled.
-As a result, only one detector signal needs to be monitored at a given point in time dramatically simplifying operation because only one data acquisition file is produced along with a report that’s easy to understand.
+Our refinery gas analyzer is completely automated and consists of the Agilent 7890B equipped with specially configured valves, columns, flame ionization, and thermal conductivity detectors.
+Through careful selection of the analytical columns, the order of the eluting components is tightly controlled.
+Although multiple detectors are used for the analysis, the software combines all of the relevant chromatographic data into a single, easy-to-understand analysis report.

 30+ components are completely resolved and include the permanent gases, light hydrocarbons through benzene, C4 olefins as well as C6+ as a composite peak or full speciation through C10 if ‘extended’ analysis is required.
 Hydrogen can be measured from ~100 ppm to 99.9%.
 Hydrogen sulfide (H2S) can also be analyzed if required.

 Natural Gas Analysis

-Separation Systems natural gas analyzer (NGA) is designed and optimized for the analysis of natural gas, liquefied natural gas, natural gas liquids or comparable sample types and is fully compliant with all industry standard methodologies.
-The system is configured to analyze O2, N2, CH4, CO2, H2S and hydrocarbons up to C20 (in extended mode) and can analyze gas or liquid samples from ambient pressure up to 1100 psi.
+Separation Systems natural gas analyzer (NGA) is designed and optimized for the analysis of natural gas, liquefied natural gas, natural gas liquids, or comparable sample types and is fully compliant with all industry-standard test methodologies.
+The system is configured to analyze O2, N2, CH4, CO2, H2S, and hydrocarbons up to C20 (in extended mode) and can analyze gas or liquid samples from ambient pressure up to 1100 psi.

 The system utilizes the Agilent 7890B GC and includes automated valves, micro packed and capillary columns, TCD, FID, data acquisition system along with our Natural Gas Expert™ software to perform all of the required calculations and generate a report.
 The report includes a single chromatogram (produced by combining the TCD and FID signals) with all peaks labeled along with the following information: